backstage/backstage/.changeset/honest-snails-breathe.md

 '@backstage/plugin-catalog-backend-module-github': patch
 ---

-Introduce injectable conflictHandler to allow for custom entity conflict resolution strategies to solve consistency issues present in event-based and autodiscovery based entity ingestion.
+Introduce a `conflictHandler` that can be passed in to allow for custom entity conflict resolution strategies to solve consistency issues present in event-based and auto-discovery based entity ingestion.